 Schiaparelli also frequently used multi-colored stones faceted to form an eight-pointed star design.
 These multi-colored stones are called tourmalines, and the pink/green combination is known as watermelon.
 This type of faceting is called dentelle.
 A lovely example of this type of faceting can be seen in the large citrine stone at the center of this brooch on the right.
 Click through to see more photos of this piece and its matching earrings.

-The type of stone that is synonymous with the Schiaparelli name is her textured, iridescent lava rocks.
-On the left is a close-up of pale pink lava rocks with Shocking pink stones among the accents is from a bracelet.
+Another component that is often used in pieces with the Schiaparelli name is her textured, iridescent molded-glass stones.
+On the left is a close-up of these stones in pale pink, along with Shocking pink navettes among the accents in a bracelet.
 Click through to see it.

 Settings in Schiaparelli jewelry are heavily-plated silver- or gold-tone metal, which is often textured.
 Her chunky demi- and full-parures with these bold characteristics as well as her more tailored jewelry were prominent in the 1950s.